MixedRealityLab/tas-symposium/attend/registration.md

     weight: 1
 ---

 Authors with papers accepted must register by midday on 2nd September at 11:59 Texas time.
-At least one author of each accepted paper must be registered to attend the conference in person.
+At least one author of each accepted paper must be registered to attend the symposium in person.
 A paper without a corresponding registration may be withheld from publication.
-There will be no onsite registration.
+There will be no onsite registration, and everyone who plans to attend the symposium must register and pay the symposium fee.

 <div class="text-center mb-3">
 <a href="https://cvent.utexas.edu/wnPOZm" class="my-3 btn btn-lg btn-dark text-light border" title="Register for TAS '24">Register now →</a>
 </div>

-Registration fees are $250, which includes both days of the Symposium, the optional workshops day and ECR event, the welcome reception, and the conference banquet.
+Registration fees are $250, which includes both days of the Symposium, the optional workshops day and ECR event, the welcome reception, and the symposium banquet.
 Registrants will be able to bring a partner to the banquet at an additional cost of $50.

 <!--All registration fees are inclusive of Value Added Tax (VAT).